Refresh configuration information by using Autodiscover

 ||By saving the EWS URL and other related settings, you do not have to send a new Autodiscover request for each EWS request or if your application restarts.
 However, even if an EWS URL works for your user, a server might be available that is more optimal.

 For example, the user's mailbox might have moved to a new mailbox server, resulting in a new preferred EWS endpoint.
-We recommend that you refresh your user settings by sending a new Autodiscover request after 24 hours have passed since your last Autodiscover request.
+We recommend that you refresh your user settings by sending a new Autodiscover request after one week has passed since your last Autodiscover request.
 This time can be adjusted to meet the requirements of your application.